sparshsah/foggy-demo/demo/phys/why-gravity-is-not-quantum.md

 ### 2. Gravity and the Geometry of Spacetime

-Lensing and LIGO's detection of gravitationally-induced spacetime distortions prove once-and-for-all that gravity is a geometric, not a particulate, phenomenon.
+LIGO's detection of gravitationally-induced length distortions and our observations of lensing prove once-and-for-all that gravity is a geometric, not a particulate, phenomenon.